The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol's Queen Elizabeth II Royal Edition (F. & S. II.334A) is estimated to be worth between £240,000 and £360,000.
-This screenprint, created in 1985 and signed by the artist, has shown consistent value growth, with an impressive average annual growth rate of 19%.
-This is a rare artwork with an auction history of 8 total sales since its entry to the market in September 2017.
-The hammer price over the past 12 months has ranged from £161,280 in March 2021 to £300,000 in September 2023.
-The edition size of this artwork is limited to 30.
+The value of Andy Warhol’s Queen Elizabeth II Royal Edition (F. & S. II.334A) is estimated to be worth between £230,000 and £350,000.
+In the last five years, the hammer price ranges from £161,280 in March 2021 to £300,000 in September 2023.
+This screenprint has shown consistent value growth, with an impressive average annual growth rate of 18%.
+This is a rare artwork, having been sold 8 times since its initial sale in September 2017.
+The edition size of this piece is limited to 30.

 Created with Highcharts 11.4.8© MyArtBroker